CodeFromAnywhere/openapi-chat-completion/README.md

 ## Non-goals

 - Testing agents
-- Support for propriatary features like openai code-interpreter or file-search
+- Support for propriatary features like openai image generation, code-interpreter or file-search

-# TODO

-## Dynamic OpenAPI

-🔥 Threads get stored independently of openapiUrl, only in localStorage.
-OpenapiUrl can be re-routed without trouble, making it dynamic while keeping thread as-is.

-The url determines the openapi, the openapi determines the tools and authorization.
-I have already added operationIds, but another very interesting thing would be to embed actionschema search into big openapis, so we only show the most relevant tool(s) based on the messages.

 # Decisions/questions

 - Can I make this embeddable using a little circle turning into a sidebar?
 That would be a very nice add-on
 - Do access token check on frontend as well as on backend?
 Can be useful UX wise.
 - Shall I allow for additional tools (that aren't executed, but live alongside it)?
 For now, respond with 'tools need to be supplied over OpenAPI'.
-- Allowed additional header for LLM basePath + secret
 - How do I make sure this thing keeps being a top priority?
 This seems like a great great value-add
+- Description, image, and conversation starters are helpful things to add to the ux.
+Not sure if we want this though, as it is more oriented for humans, and the prompt + openapi kind of gives enough info.